medhapandey001/YogaAI/README.md

 > ✅ Replace `yourusername` with your actual GitHub username in the clone link.

+✨ *YogaAI is more than just code — it's a small step toward mindful living through intelligent tech.*
+Feel free to explore, suggest improvements, or contribute!

 Ready for **Step 6: Screenshots (optional but highly effective)** or do you want to skip it and go to the next?
 // done